The ultimate guide on how to create & host your webinar

 Scott’s ideal one-week webinar promotion schedule

-There a ton of components to this process and timing is very important.
+There are a ton of components to this process and timing is very important.
 Below is what we believe to be the ideal execution schedule for a webinar and the exact one we used for the webinar outlined in this post.

 Step 7: Host the webinar